-- ◆ ALSA: If you have multiple soundcards installed, you will be able to select the one you want to use with Renoise here. - ◆ Jack: Select the number of output pairs you would like to pass over to Jack. - Sample Rate: (ALSA only) Select the Sample Rate for playback.
+- Device Type: Determines the sound driver that Renoise will use.
+On Linux you have the choice between ALSA and Jack.
+ALSA will be available on all setups.
+Jack is more advanced, but also harder to set up and may have to be installed manually.
+Jack is highly recommended though, because it allows you to use several Jack based audio applications at once with the ability to route audio between them. - In Device: - ALSA: If you have multiple soundcards installed, you will be able to select the one you want to use with Renoise here. - Jack: Select the number of input pairs you would like to pass over to Jack. - Out Device: - ALSA: If you have multiple soundcards installed, you will be able to select the one you want to use with Renoise here. - Jack: Select the number of output pairs you would like to pass over to Jack. - Sample Rate: (ALSA only) Select the Sample Rate for playback.
 All internal audio processing in Renoise will be done at this rate.
 The higher the Sample Rate, the more detailed the results will be, but also the more CPU power will be used. - Buffer Size: (ALSA only) The base buffer size that should be used for audio processing in Renoise.
-Higher numbers will reduce the possibility of crackling sound at high CPU usage, but will also cause more latency (the time it takes the sound from Renoise to reach an output and be heard). - Use realtime priority: (ALSA only) On most 'out of the box' Linux systems, applications are not allowed to execute realtime performance critical tasks.
+Higher numbers will reduce the possibility of crackling sound at high CPU usage, but will also cause more latency (the time it takes the sound from Renoise to reach an output and be heard). - Periods/Buffer: (ALSA only) How many "Buffer Sizes" should be used.
+The final latency for ALSA playback is: .
+Some drivers need three buffers to work reliably, while others need only two.
+If you hear crackling output from Renoise, try changing this value or the setting for "In Device". - Use realtime priority: (ALSA only) On most 'out of the box' Linux systems, applications are not allowed to execute realtime performance critical tasks.
 They are needed for realtime audio processing though, so they should be enabled when possible.
 Please see the Linux FAQ for more info about this topic.
 If you cannot configure your system to allow realtime tasks, then you can disable Renoise from trying with this option. - Enable Transport Support: (Jack only) Send and receive time and transport information to/from other applications that are running with Jack.
 This is only useful to sync multiple audio applications together.
 If you are only running Renoise, this option should be disabled. - Dither: Apply dithering to the audio stream when the soundcard uses a bit depth of 8 or 16 bit.
 24 and 32 bit audio is never dithered. - Reinitialize: Shut down and then reopen all connections to the soundcard/driver.
 May be useful for troubleshooting.